 Slade hits that topped the U.K. chart were; Coz I Luv You, Take Me Bak 'Ome, Mama Weer All Crazee Now, Cum On Feel The Noize, Squeeze Me Pleeze Me, and Merry Xmas Everybody.
 Their other top ten singles during that time were; Look Wot You Dun, Gudbuy T'Jane, My Friend Stan, Everyday, Bangin' Man and Far Far Away.

 Slade would enjoy international success until the late 1970s and the advent of the punk rock era but would make a comeback in the 1980s culminating with their hit records My Oh My and Run Run Away in 1984 becoming worldwide hits.
 Even today, well known artists continue to record versions of their songs and the Slade classic hit Merry XMas Everybody still remains a seasonal favourite.

 Noddy Holder left Slade at the end of the 1980s but remains a well known personality on both radio and TV.
-Dave Hill formed a new group with Don Powell called 'Slade II' and continues performing Slade's hits as well as new songs to enthusiastic audiences.
-Jim Lea who also left the original line-up, formed a new group with his brother and still continues to compose and play music today.
+Dave Hill formed a band with Don Powell called 'Slade II' and continues performing Slade's hits as well as new songs to enthusiastic audiences.
+Jim Lea who also left the original line-up, formed a group with his brother and still continues to compose and play music today.

 Sources: 'Slade' by George Tremlett 1975; 'Feel The Noise' by Chris Charlesworth 1984; 'Who's Crazee Now?' by Noddy Holder 1999.